A shrimp tank is something every aquarist should have. These little guys are awesome.

 The important thing to remember about tank conditions for shrimp is that Cherry shrimp can tolerate a wide range of water conditions but what they cannot tolerate is sudden swings in water quality.

-Cycling a Shrimp Tank
+Properly Cycling an Aquarium Shrimp Tank

 Before adding Cherry shrimp to your tank, make sure it is properly cycled.